Back to People

 Microbial communities are complex (i.e. many interacting species) and adaptive (i.e. evolving).
 Complex, adaptive systems continually reorganize themselves in response to the environment.
 Gibbons investigates how the structure and composition of evolving ecological networks of microorganisms change across environmental gradients.
 In particular, he is interested in how ecological communities in the gut change and adapt to individual people over their lifespans (i.e. host genotype, host development and host behavior) and how these changes impact human health.
-His lab will use host-associated microbial communities to explore the interactions between ecology, evolution and ecosystem function, applying these insights to develop personalized interventions for improving human health and well-being.
+His lab develops computational and experimental tools for investigating host-associated microbial communities to explore the interactions between ecology, evolution and ecosystem function, applying these insights to develop personalized interventions for improving human health and well-being.

 2008

-University of Montana, BSc, BA, BA, (microbiology with a minor in chemistry, molecular biology, French language and literature)
+University of Montana, BSc, BA, BA, (microbiology, molecular biology, French)

 2010